 5. The next part is my favorite because you get to slowly “reveal” your image.

-When the paper dries again, it turns back white, and you’ll see that you’ll need to get it wet again and keep rubbing off the paper until it’s gone.
+7. When the paper dries again, it turns back white (see below), and you’ll see that you’ll need to get it wet again and keep rubbing off the paper until it’s gone.

 You may need to go back and do this 3-4 times.

-So I used some sandpaper and gently rubbed it around the edges to get that worn look.
+Therefore, I used some sandpaper and gently rubbed it around the edges to get that worn and distressed look.

 I mentioned earlier that you need to be sure to use an image printed with a laser printer.
 I did try this with an inkjet, and you can see above what you get.